peak-ai/platform-global-images/workspace/python/ds-pack/2.1.0-base-python-3.8.18/TUNNELING.md

 ## Initializing a Remote Tunnel

-To create a new remote tunnel for your workspace, you can use the provided Node.js script:
+To create a new remote tunnel for your workspace, you can use the provided bash script:

 ```bash
 bash /vscode-tunnel/scripts/start.sh